an23lm/Table-Moderno/README.md

 ## Usage

 ### Example
-Clone the repository and open `example.html` with your favourite browser.
+Clone the repository and open *demo1.html* in the *demo* folder with your favourite browser.

 ### Configuration
 **Default Configuration**